Business Compliance12 min read30 April 2026

 • A transaction involves proceeds of crime

-• A transaction is related to terrorism financing
+• A transaction relates to terrorism financing

 • Property represents proceeds of a specified offence